Social Communication Pathway

 Cut-off for Early Years Speech and Language Therapy referrals

-If a child is not referred by 31 May, they can be referred via the SENCo at school.
+If a child is not referred by May half term, they can be referred via the SENCo at school.
 Please note that a referral for a school-aged child requires evidence of how the school has supported the child for two academic terms with clear outcomes of the strategies and interventions which have been put in place.
-Children not referred by 31 May, will not be able to be referred to the school aged service until Summer term 2023.
+Children not referred by May half term will not be able to be referred to the school-aged service until the subsequent Summer term.

 Download and complete the Early Years Checklist